nolazybits/angular-i18n/README.md

 {{"My name is %s and i am %d years old." | i18n:"Max":"98"}}
 ```

-Define your language files in your approot/i18n/, named as the language you are targeting, ie
+Define your language JSON files in your approot/i18n/, named as the language you are targeting, ie
 ```
 approot/i18n/en-US.json
 ```
-The en-US.js file looks like this
+The en-US.json file looks like this
 ```
 {
     "Hello World" : "Hello World",